Ayesha049/Book-Exchange/README.md

 # Book Exchange
 ## An Android bookstore app

 A basic bookstore app being developed in collaboration with the Learn IT, Girl mentorship program.
-The resource's planning folder includes the class diagram in addition to the UI / UX wireframes.
+The resource's planning folder includes the class diagram in addition to the UI / UX wireframes and ERD diagram.

 __Student__: Ayesha Siddiqua (@Ayesha049)